aplteam/Cider/README.md

 ### `Config`

-Allow the user to edit Cider's global config file                             .
+Allow the user to edit Cider's global config file.

 ### `Help`

-Offers the user to view selected or all HTML documents with her standard browser.
+Offers the user the ability to view selected or all HTML documents with her standard browser.

 ### `AddNuGetDependencies`